raj03kumar/raj03kumar/README.md

 ### ✍️ Random Dev Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)
 ---
-### 𝚂𝚑𝚘𝚠 𝚜𝚘𝚖𝚎 ❤️ 𝚋𝚢 𝚜𝚝𝚊𝚛𝚛𝚒𝚗𝚐 𝚜𝚘𝚖𝚎 𝚘𝚏 𝚝𝚑𝚎 𝚛𝚎𝚙𝚘𝚜𝚒𝚝𝚘𝚛𝚒𝚎𝚜!
+### Show some ❤️ by starring some of the repositories!
 ![footer](assets/footer.webp)